martinteoharov/martinteoharov/README.md

-### Hi there 👋
+### Hey there, I'm Martin! 👋

-I am a curious guy, interested in a bunch of fields such as: Game Dev, ML, Web Dev, Psychology & Philosophy.
-I'm currently pursuing a BSc degree in Computer Science at the University of Surrey.
+Recently received my BCs degree in Computer Science from the University of Surrey (UK).

+Currently employed at Royal Surrey NHS Foundation Trust.

 ---
-Currently focusing on:
+Focusing on:

 - PixPox: A Game Engine written in rust, built around the concept of simulating every pixel using cellular automaton rules.
+- My full-time job

 Read more about my interests, projects and achievements on https://martinteoharov.com